flyinglightspeck/FLS/README.md

 ## Flash iNav to the flight controller
+Note: Skip this step if you want to use BetaFlight.
+Stable flight was not achieved during our attempt with iNav; however, you can give it a try if you need specific features of iNav.
 This prototype uses iFlight BLITZ Whoop F7 AIO which is a all-in-one flight controller with built-in ESC.
 The default firmware on the BLITZ Whoop F7 AIO is BetaFlight.
 Here is how to replace it with iNav.
 This guide is partially based on [this video](https://www.youtube.com/watch?v=xdf3yhlgJyc).